michaelnowotny/hybrid-smart-contract-kit/README.md

 ## Multi Word Consumer Example
+See the Chainlink documentation for background information at `https://docs.chain.link/docs/multi-variable-responses/`.

 ###  Add Multi Word Consumer Job on Chainlink Node
 - In a browser, navigate to the Chainlink management console at `localhost:6688`.
 - Select `Jobs` and click `New Job`.